Lubriderm vs CeraVe 2023 (The Definitive Guide)

 When it comes down to it, both lotions contain more than enough humectants and emollients to successfully replenish your skin.
 Both are suitable for sensitive skin, and are ideal for normal to very dry skin.

 CeraVe pulls ahead slightly when it comes to protecting and strengthening your newly hydrated skin, with its addition of more enriching ingredients.
-It is because of this fact that we prefer CeraVe's Daily Moisturizing Lotion out of the two.
+It is because of this that I personally prefer CeraVe's Daily Moisturizing Lotion out of the two.

 Daily Moisturizing Lotion by CeraVe